Progression through Teamwork

 Veterinary Surgeon

 Lottie graduated from Liverpool University in 2014 and went to work at a farm animal practice in Cumbria for several years, gaining a wide variety of experience in dairy, beef and sheep work.
-She moved in 2016 to Devon and has worked in this area ever since.
+She moved in 2017 to Devon and has worked in this area ever since.

 Lottie loves all aspects of farm vetting and is happy to get stuck into any job.
-She has a particular interest in surgery and using her skills to improve welfare and profitability on farm.
+She has a real passion for calf health and dairy heifer rearing.
+She also enjoys working with suckler herds to improve profitability and heads up the Blackdown Suckler Herd Health Package.

 tom-profile